shinesolutions/aem-aws-stack-builder/docs/faq.md

   - Backup the current FS
   - Copy the AEM Installation following the new FS structure
   - Copy the backup to the new location `crx-quickstart/repository`

+  Snapshots which are already AEM-OpenCloud compatible do not need to reconfigure again, unless you want to make them available for other stages.
+Further informations can be found at the section `How can I make my AEM-OpenCloud snapshots compatible for other stages ?`

 - **Q:** How can I migrate my AEM-OpenCloud v2 snapshot to the latest AEM-OpenCloud v3 version ?<br>
   **A:**